SimoneAiello97/Capstone/README.md

 PrimeNg for UI components <br>
 Bootstrap for user-friendly experience responsive <br>

 ### Backend:

 Spring Boot (Java) <br>
 Spring Security for authentication and authorization <br>
 Spring Data JPA for data access <br>
 RESTful API endpoints <br>
-SendGrid or other email service for sending verification emails
+SpringMail for sending verification emails <br>
+Verification token generation and validation <br>

 ### Database:

 PostgreSQL
-Email Verification:

-SendGrid or other email service for sending verification emails Verification token generation and validation
-Setup
-Clone this repository.

-Frontend Setup:
+## Setup:
+### Front-end Setup

-Navigate to the frontend directory.
+Navigate to the frontend directory.  <br>
-Run npm install to install frontend dependencies.
+Run npm install to install frontend dependencies.  <br>
-Configure the API endpoint URL in the frontend code.
+Configure the API endpoint URL in the frontend code.  <br>
-Run ng serve to start the frontend development server.
+Run ng serve to start the frontend development server.  <br>

-Backend Setup:
+### Backend Setup:

-Navigate to the backend directory.
+Navigate to the backend directory.  <br>
-Set up a PostgreSQL database and configure the database connection in application.properties.
+Set up a PostgreSQL database and configure the database connection in application.properties.  <br>
-Configure email service credentials in application.properties.
+Configure email service credentials in application.properties.  <br>
-Run the Spring Boot application.
+Run the Spring Boot application.  <br>

-Access the application:
+###Access the application:

-Frontend: Open a web browser and navigate to http://localhost:4200 (or the configured port).
+Frontend: Open a web browser and navigate to http://localhost:4200 (or the configured port).  <br>
-Backend: The API endpoints are available at http://localhost:8080 (or the configured port).
+Backend: The API endpoints are available at http://localhost:8080 (or the configured port).  <br>

-Usage
+## Usage
+###Customer
-Customer: Browse products, add them to the cart, and place orders.
+Browse products, add them to the cart, and place orders.
 Verify your email address after registration.

+### Admin
-Admin: Log in with admin credentials to access the admin dashboard.
+Log in with admin credentials (username:admin, password:admin) to access the admin dashboard.
 Manage products, categories, users, and orders.

-Deployment
-Frontend: Deploy the Angular app to a web hosting service or a cloud platform like AWS, Netlify, or Vercel.

-Backend: Deploy the Spring Boot application to a cloud platform like AWS, Heroku, or Azure.
-Configure a production-ready database and email service.

-Contributors
+# Contributors
-[Your Name] - [Your Email]
-License
-This project is licensed under the [License Name] License - see the LICENSE.md file for details.

-Acknowledgments
-Mention any libraries, frameworks, or tools used that deserve acknowledgement.
-Inspiration, if any, for your project.
-Any other relevant information or credits.
+## Simone Aiello